 The next chronological question should be – how does one calculate the cost to serve?
 Manually tracing back a product from the customer doorstep to the raw material which comes from the supplier and everything in between might be more than a herculean task, as most costs are allocated as a fixed cost for a channel or a time period or a bulk of quantity.
 Advanced analytics coupled with Artificial intelligence has an answer to this problem.
 An activity-based modelling algorithm that can break down the entire supply chain into multiple activities, while calculating the costs at every activity, will serve the purpose.

-Locus approach to Cost to Serve Study:
+Locus approach to Cost to Serve Analysis:

 Locus consulting has formulated a 5-step framework (Figure 1) which enables enterprises to analyze various costs associated with the value chain journey of a product.